FourthBrain/step-by-step-nlp-dialogpt-chatbot/README.md

-Thus begins the chronicles of Dooracle; the company set to revolutionize the fortune telling industry with their moonshot project to build a fortune-telling chatbot.
+Thus begins the chronicles of Dooracle; a fledgling digital product startup set to revolutionize the fortune telling industry.

+Their moonshot?

+To build a fortune-telling chatbot.

 The project is aimed at filling the demand for people who want their futures predicted.

 When the superintelligent AI is finally ready for transfer learning, their product will be there.

 A bulletproof plan.